Flowers and Holidays Guide in Ukraine

 Saint Trinity Day.

 June 28 - The Constitution Day.
-This holiday commemorates the adoption of Ukrainian constitution in 1996.
+This holiday commemorates the adoption of the Ukrainian constitution in 1996.

 August 24 - Independence Day.
 This holiday is dedicated to the proclamation of Ukrainian independence from the USSR in 1991.
 Large public performances, concerts, and festivals and military parades are held on this day.